Picture: Assembling Braille textbooks in the Production Office

 These textbooks are donated free of charge to all the blind students in the schools for the blind in the country, starting with the Junior Secondary School Level.

-With a V3 Index Everest Embosser, a desktop computer, Braille translation software, and a drive fueled by Bishop Heward- Mills, production started in earnest in 2010.
+With a V3 Index Everest Embosser, a desktop computer, Braille translation software, and a drive fueled by Evangelist Dag Heward-Mills, production started in earnestly in 2010.

-In October 2011, the first batch of brailled JHS textbooks were donated to the students at the Akropong School of the Blind.
+October 2011: The first batch of brailled JHS textbooks were donated to the students at the Akropong School of the Blind.
 Each of the blind students there got his own BRAILLED copy of:

 1. Religious and Moral Education Textbook for JHS 1,2 or 3 (depending on the year the student was in)